-- (b) The higher rate to be paid for each hour or fraction of an hour worked by any employee before or after his shift shall be time and a half for the first four hours, and thereafter double time. - (6) HOLIDAYS.-(a) An hourly employee shall be entitled to receive the following holidays without pay:-New Year's Day, Australia Day, Labour Day, Good Friday, Easter Monday, Anzac Day, King's Birthday, Christmas Day, and Boxing Day, but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays the day so substituted shall be observed. - (b) An employee on weekly engagement shall be entitled to the above-mentioned holidays without deduction of pay. - (7) SPECIAL RATES.-All time worked on Sundays or on any of the holidays prescribed herein shall be paid for at the rate of double time. - "Rate of double time" for weekly employees shall mean as to the holidays set out an extra payment at the ordinary rate in addition to the rate ordinarily receivable. - (8) Annual Leave.-(a) An employee who has been in the constant service of one employer for at least one year and who has not absented himself from employment without leave except because of illness of himself or bodily injury to himself from accident shall, for each complete year of such service, be entitled to leave of absence for a period equal to one week of the employment, the period to be reckoned in addition to any of the holidays prescribed herein, and shall in respect of that period be paid his rate of wage per week as if he had worked instead of taking leave. - (b) If the employee does not receive such leave he shall, in addition to any other monies payable to him under this determination, be paid a week's pay. - (c) An employee who has been for not less than six months in an employer's service, and whose engagement is terminated, shall receive one half-day's holiday payment for each month spent in such employer's service, - (9) WET WORK RATE.-Men who in the ordinary course of their work are- - (10) Meal Allowance.-An employee required to work overtime for more than two hours without being notified the day before that he will be so required to work shall either be supplied with a meal by the employer or paid is.
-6d., or if the work extends into a second meal hour, 2s.
-6d. for the two meals, but such payment need not be made to employees living in the same locality as their work and who can reasonably return home for meals. - (11) LIVING ALLOWANCE.-Where employment necessitates the absence of an employee from his usual place of residence for more than a period of 24 hours he shall be entitled to an allowance of 15s. per week. - (12) Hor Water. -The employer shall make provision where practicable for the supply of hot water during meal hours. - (13) CHANGING TIME.-When an employee, in the course of his work, falls or is knocked into water, not more than one hour without deduction of pay shall be allowed to enable him to change into dry clothing. - (14) MIXED FUNCTIONS.-Where an employee is required to do, and does on any one day for a time exceeding four hours in the aggregate, work for which a higher rate is prescribed than for other work done by him on that day, he shall be paid at not less than such higher rate for all work done by him on that day. - (15) Periodical Adjustment of Wages.-The wages rates set out in clause (2) are based upon the following basic wage and pursuant to and in accordance with the provisions of section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rate shall be automatically increased or decreased by the same amount, and at the same time as such basic wage.
+- (9) Annual Leave.-(a) An employee who has been in the constant service of one employer for at least one year and who has not absented himself from employment without leave except because of illness of himself or bodily injury to himself from accident shall, for each complete year of such service, be entitled to leave of absence for a period equal to one week of the employment, the period to be reckoned in addition to any of the holidays prescribed herein, and shall in respect of that period be paid his rate of wage per week as if he had worked instead of taking leave. - (b) If the employee does not receive such leave he shall, in addition to any other moneys payable to him under this determination be paid a week's pay. - (c) An employee who has been for not less than six months in an employer's service, and whose engagement is terminated, shall receive one half-day's holiday payment for each month spent in such employer's service, - (10) WET WORK RATE.-Men who in the ordinary course of their work are- - (i) Wetted from feet to knees shall be paid is. per day or portion of a day extra, irrespective of (ii) Working on rafting or staging awash ... whether rubber boots are worn or not. - (11) CRIB 'FIME.-A period of twenty-five minutes shall be allowed to shift workers for crib time, without deduction of pay . - (12) Meal Allowance.-An employee required to work overtime for more than two hours without being notified the day before that he will be so required to work shall either be supplied with a meal by the employer or paid is 6d., or if the work extends into a second meal hour, 2s.
+6d. for the two meals, but such payment need not be made to employees living in the same locality as their work and who can reasonably return home for meals. - (13) LIVING ALLOWANDE.-Where employment necessitates the absence of an employee from his usual place of residence for more than a period of 24 hours he shall be entitled to an allowance of 25s. per week. - (14) HOT WATER.-The employer shall make provision where practicable for the supply of hot water during meal hours. - (15) CHANGING TIME.-When an employee, in the course of his work, falls or is knocked into water, not more than one hour without deduction of pay shall be allowed to enable him to change into dry clothing. - (16) MIXED FUNCTIONS.-Where an employee is required to do, and does on any one day for a time exceeding four hours in the aggregate, work for which a higher rate is prescribed than for other work done by him on that day, he shall be paid at not less than such higher rate for all work done by him on that day. - (17) PERIODICAL ADJUSTMENT OF WAGES.-The wages rates set out in clause (2) are based upon the following basic wage and pursuant to and in accordance with the provisions of section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rate shall be automatically increased or decreased by the same amount, and at the same time as such basic wage.
 Provided that the wages of apprentices and improvers shall be adjusted proportionately to adjustments of the basic wage, such adjustments to be to the nearest 3d., half or less than half of 3d. to be disregarded.

-The basic wage shown hereunder shall be adjusted as prescribed in clause (16).
+The basic wage shown hereunder shall be adjusted as prescribed in clause (18).